-This post clarifies the traditional boundaries of Salt Lake City’s Pioneer Park nieghborhood or the original west side.
+This post clarifies the traditional boundaries of Salt Lake City’s Pioneer Park neighborhood or, the original west side.
 It also defines terms used throughout the series when discussing geographic locations.

-When we discuss Salt Lake City’s original west side we refer to a specific geographic area.
+When we discuss Salt Lake City’s original west side, we refer to a specific geographic area.
 The boundaries are as follows: North Temple Street marks the northern border, and 600 South is the south boundary.
-West Temple is the east boundary, and the I-15 freeway and railroad corridor (between 500 and 800 West) is the west boundary.
+West Temple is the east boundary, and the Interstate-15 freeway and railroad corridor (between 500 and 800 West) is the west boundary.
 See the two adjacent expanding aerial photographs, the first dating to 1958 and the second taken in 2015, to visualize the borders.
 Sometimes we will include subjects and stories integral to the neighborhood’s story that extend beyond these boundaries.
-These posts demonstrate the fluidity of culture, identity, and human interaction in the Salt Lake City and Salt Laked Valley.
-The borders, and the stories told within them, are not hard lines but permeable making the west side connected and influential to Utah’s political, cultural, and economic identities.
+These posts demonstrate the fluidity of culture, identity, and human interaction in the Salt Lake City and Salt Lake Valley.
+The borders, and the stories told within them, are not hard lines, but permeable, making the west side connected and influential to Utah’s political, cultural, and economic identities.

 Names, Names, and More Names: Over the years, the Pioneer Park neighborhood has had many informal and formal titles.
 Different names are associated with the various peoples living, speaking, and holding power in the area at any given time.
 People have referred to the area as “poor town,” “Little Italy,” “Greek Town,” “Little Syria,” “Japan Town” or “Little Tokyo.”
-Other names include “the old west side,” “the Warehouse District,” “the Depot District,” “the Hardware District,” “the Station Center,” and “the Rio Grande District.”
-As you can see, the neighborhood as meant many things to different people over the years, and you will learn about these identities in this blog series.
-Many of these named geographical and cultural locations were bordered by, replaced or overlapped by one another.
+Other names include “the old west side,” “the Warehouse District,” the Wholesale District,” “the Depot District,” “the Hardware District,” “the Station Center,” “the Post District,” and “the Rio Grande District.”
+As you can see, the neighborhood meant many things to different people over the years, and you will learn about these identities in this blog series.
+Many of these named geographical and cultural locations were bordered, replaced, or overlapped by one another.

-Pacific Island Communities (an exception to the above boundries): Salt Lake’s west side also included the north section of Salt Lake City near the Wasatch Hot Springs.
+Pacific Islander Communities (an exception to the above boundaries): Salt Lake’s west side also included the north section of Salt Lake City near the Wasatch Hot Springs.
 During the 1870s and early 80s, Maoris from New Zealand, Tahitians, and Hawaiians gathered in this then poverty-stricken area.
+Prior to Mormon (members of The Church of Jesus Christ of Latter-day Saints, hereafter LDS Church) settlement the area surrounding the hot springs were used for seasonal camps for Native Americans.
 During the late nineteenth and early twentieth century, the northwest side also became the location of several industries that included sand and gravel excavation.
 Railroad companies also chose the northwest side as a transportation hub.
-For example, the Oregon Short Line’s yard and roundhouse (part of the Union Pacific system) along with other rail yards were built in the area of 700 to 1200 North and 500 to 70 West.
-Ostensibly this area is part of Salt Lake City’s west side.
+For example, the Oregon Short Line’s yard and roundhouse (part of the Union Pacific system) along with other railyards were built in the area of 700 to 1200 North and 500 to 70 West.
+Ostensibly this area is part of Salt Lake’s west side.

-After the LDS Church opened a temple in Hawaii in 1915, church leaders encouraged members of the community to return to their Pacific homelands.
+After the LDS Church opened a temple in Hawaii in 1915, LDS Church leaders encouraged members of the community to return to their Pacific Island homelands.
 A majority of the Pacific Islanders did choose to return to the place of their nativity.

 As you can see, Salt Lake’s west side has a diverse and rich history.
 As you read each post and interact with the images and other materials, you will have the opportunity to interact with the previously mentioned themes and the boundaries described above.
 Don’t forget to look again at the two aerial photographs, likely, you’ll be coming back to them, as you read subsequent blogs.

-Would you like to read the next post?
-EIGHT THEMES OFFERED
+Would you like to read the next post (Post 3)?
+Eight Themes Offered

-Richard L. Jensen, “Immigration to Utah,” Utah History Encyclopedia, https://www.uen.org/utah_history_encyclopedia/i/IMMIGRATION.shtml.
+Richard L. Jensen, “Immigration to Utah,” Utah History Encyclopedia.